apaz-cli/daisho/planning/Types.md

 2. Dynamic (Runtime)

 First let's talk about option two, dynamic traits.
-Unlike in Rust, Stilts traits are real types.
+Unlike in Rust, Daisho traits are real types.
 They do exist at runtime.
 An instance of a trait has a size, and a storage duration.
 You cannot instantiate a trait, but you can instantiate a class that implements a trait, and store it into a trait